What Are Dental Implants?

 Is it ever too late to get dental implants?

 When it comes to candidacy for dental implants, age is not generally as important as having adequate jawbone density and sufficient oral wellness.
-In fact, Dr. Olson has treated numerous patients who chose to receive dental implants or implant-supported dentures later in life.
-During your consultation, he can determine if dental implants would be right for you at this time based on your unique situation.
+In fact, our doctors have treated numerous patients who chose to receive dental implants or implant-supported dentures later in life.
+During your consultation, your dentist can determine if dental implants would be right for you at this time based on your unique situation.

 How do I choose an implant dentist?